Airway exchange catheters

 • Airway trauma/perforation: gentle insertion, do not force, avoid excessive depth, stop if resistance, consider fibreoptic guidance in abnormal anatomy.

-• Barotrauma: avoid jet ventilation unless essential and expert; if insufflating oxygen use low flows and ensure expiratory egress; monitor closely and stop if signs of air trapping.
+• Barotrauma: avoid jet ventilation unless essential and expert, if insufflating oxygen use low flows and ensure expiratory egress, monitor closely and stop if signs of air trapping.

 • Failure to railroad: use laryngoscopy/videolaryngoscopy, smaller tube, rotate tube, ensure adequate lubrication, consider fibreoptic assistance.